State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Experimental Setup

 As the backbone of our embedding extractor, we use ResNet34 and MHFA along with WavLM features.
 For ResNet34, we employ 2D convolutional layers with 64, 128, 256, and 256 filters.
 The original block structure has been modified following \cite{identity_mappings}.
 Since our diarized segments may contain non-speech content, we employ instant normalization instead of batch normalization \cite{instance_norm}.
 The input to our ResNet models consists of 400 frames of 80-dimensional log Mel-filter bank energy (fbank) features.

-In experiments employing pre-trained models, we opt for a WavLM Base+ for its size and performance of downstream models that build on top of it in the SUPERB benchmark~\cite{yang21_superb}.
+In experiments employing pre-trained models, we opt for a WavLM Base+ \footnote{\url{https://huggingface.co/microsoft/wavlm-base-plus}} for its size and performance of downstream models that build on top of it in the SUPERB benchmark~\cite{yang21_superb}.
 The input duration is 4\,s.
 The MHFA back-end comprises 64 query heads and provides 256-dimensional embeddings.

 For AAM, we employ a scale $s=30$ for all models.
-For the first stage, the margin setting will be discussed in the experimental part; for the second stage, we scheduled the margin from 0.1 to 0.3 or 0.2 for ResNet34- and MHFA-based models, respectively, following our previous empirical experience.
+Given the uncertainty of segments belonging to the target celebrity, we experimented with incorporating margin during the first stage, as it will be detailed in the experiments section.
+For the second stage, we scheduled the margin from 0.1 to 0.3 or 0.2 for ResNet34- and MHFA-based models, respectively, following our previous empirical experience.
 The models are trained employing SGD with a momentum of 0.9.
-After a warm-up phase, we exponentially decay a learning rate.
-The maximum learning rate is set to 0.2 and 0.01, the final value is set to 5e-5 and 4.4e-3 for ResNet34 and MHFA-based models, respectively.
+Following an initial warm-up phase, the learning rate is decayed exponentially.
+The maximum learning rates are set to 0.2 for ResNet34-based models and 0.01 for MHFA-based models, with final learning rates of $5\times 10^{-5}$ and $4.4\times 10^{-3}$, respectively.